 The measurements shall be carried out in a qualified environment in accordance with ISO 11201.
-For convenience, the measurements may be carried out in conjunction with those performed in accordance with clause 7.
+For convenience, the measurements may be carried out in conjunction with those performed in accordance with 7.

-CAUTION:

-Installation conditions are not always identical between clause 7 and clause 8.
+CAUTION Installation conditions are not always identical between 7 and 8.